cosc2336-ds-alg/assg03/README.md

 In this problem, up to 40 points will be given for having at least 1 commit that compiles and runs the tests (and at least some attempt was made to work on the first task).
 Thereafter 10 points are awarded for completing each of the 6 tasks.
-However you should note that the autograder awards either all point for passing all tests, or no points if any test is failing for one of the tasks.
+However you should note that the auto grader awards either all point for passing all tests, or no points if any test is failing for one of the tasks.
 Also note that even if you pass all tests, when the instructor evaluates your assignment, they may remove points